-In much of my research I explore the relationship between modern agricultural practices and the evolution of infectious diseases affecting a range of domestic and agricultural animal populations.
+In much of my research (but not all) I explore the relationship between modern agricultural practices and the ecology of infectious diseases affecting a range of domestic and agricultural animal populations.
 I study this relationship across a range of pathogens and agricultural hosts, and broadly aim to answer the question: how do modern agricultural management practices impact infectious disease burden, the risk of disease outbreaks as well as the evolution of pathogen virulence?

 Marek’s disease virus and industrialized poultry farming

 Collaborators: Troy Day, Scott Greenhalgh